Section 07: Probability & Statistics

 Independence in Tables

-Variables A and B are independent if and only if for all cells:
+Variables A and B are independent if and only if for every cell:

 \[P(A \cap B) = P(A) \cdot P(B)\]